 I didn’t really sleep very well last night, though I wasn’t surprised by that: the first few nights on the trail are always difficult, as I acclimate to sleeping on a much harder surface than I’m used to.

-I woke up around 6:15 am, a bit before sunrise, and after lying there for a few minutes pondering getting a few more minutes of “sleep”, woke up and began packing up everything inside my tent.
+I woke up around 6:15 am, a bit before sunrise, and after lying there for a few minutes pondering getting a few more minutes of “sleep”, got up and began packing up everything inside my tent.

 I opted not to get a ground tarp for my tent, since the manufacturer claims that one is not necessary.
 After taking down my tent this morning, I realized why I should have brought a ground tarp anyway: because of moisture that accumulated overnight, the sand under my tent stuck to it, and it was next to impossible to get it all off.
 Granted, a ground tarp would have the same problem, but it would have been a lot easier to shake off the tarp by waving it around.

 I left camp about an hour and a half after waking up.
 I’ll have to see if I can quicken my routine any; being able to leave more quickly will mean getting in more hiking while the sun is still low.